Azure/azure-powershell/src/ResourceManager/StorageSync/Commands.StorageSync/help/Invoke-AzStorageSyncCompatibilityCheck.md

 ### PathBased (Default)
 ```
-Invoke-AzureRmStorageSyncCompatibilityCheck [-Path] <String> [-Credential <PSCredential>] [-SkipSystemChecks]
+Invoke-AzStorageSyncCompatibilityCheck [-Path] <String> [-Credential <PSCredential>] [-SkipSystemChecks]
  [-SkipNamespaceChecks] [-Quiet] [<CommonParameters>]
 ```

 ### ComputerNameBased
 ```
-Invoke-AzureRmStorageSyncCompatibilityCheck [-Credential <PSCredential>] [-ComputerName] <String>
+Invoke-AzStorageSyncCompatibilityCheck [-Credential <PSCredential>] [-ComputerName] <String>
  [-SkipSystemChecks] [-Quiet] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Invoke-AzureRmStorageSyncCompatibilityCheck** cmdlet checks for potential compatibility issues between your system and Azure File Sync.
+The **Invoke-AzStorageSyncCompatibilityCheck** cmdlet checks for potential compatibility issues between your system and Azure File Sync.
 Given a local or remote path, it performs a set of validations on the system and file namespace, and then returns any compatibility issues it finds.
 System checks:
 - OS compatibility
 File namespace checks: